 - Pizzetta 211 was definitely another TOP meal in San Francisco.
 This spot was so quaint.
 We lucked out and got indoor seating right away, but it is a really intimate spot.
 So calling ahead might be worthwhile!
 This pizza spot was very close to Pizzeria Delfina in taste, but cheaper in price.
 So I’d pick this one if choosing between the two.

 - Salt & Straw was OMG the best ice cream I have ever had!
 No joke!
 I went here twice during our stay and had the Freckled Woodblock Chocolate and the Almond Brittle with Salted Genache.
 My mouth is seriously watering right now.
 Why can’t this place be on the East Coast?!?!
 Did I mention I worked at an ice cream shop for three and half years?
-I know my ice cream people.
+I know my ice cream, people.
 If you like ice cream, just go.
 I went once during lunch and had no wait.
 I waited 15-20 minutes during the after-dinner rush.
-WORTH IT.

 Thanks for reading!
 Stay tuned for itineraries in New Orleans, Aruba, Toronto, Vancouver, San Diego, Seattle, Chicago, San Antonio, Miami, and many more!